giftig/rusttv/README.md

 Config is read as TOML from `~/.rusttv/config.toml`, `/usr/share/rusttv/config.toml`, or `config.toml` in your current working directory, in that order of preference.
 A default `config.toml` is included in the project; you can copy and adjust this as required.

+Simple env var substitutions are supported in relevant config properties, in the format `${HOME}/foo/bar` where the braces are mandatory.
+This substitutions mechanism is only provided for file paths and secrets.